2024-25 Edition

 STATS 67 Introduction to Probability and Statistics for Computer Science

-C. Two courses approved for General Education category II except those offered by CSE, Economics, Engineering, ICS, or Mathematics.
-University Studies courses can be used with the approval of the CS Vice Chair for Undergraduate Studies.
+C. Two courses approved for General Education category II except those offered by the School of Engineering, the School of Information and Computer Sciences, the Department of Economics, or the Department of Mathematics.
+University Studies courses can be used with the approval of the Computer Sciences Vice Chair for Undergraduate Studies.

 Upper-division